tinode/chat/docs/thecard.md

 }
 ```

 All fields are optional.
-Tinode clients currently use only `fn` and `photo` fields.
-If other fields are needed in the future,
-then they will be adopted from the correspondent [vCard](https://www.rfc-editor.org/rfc/rfc6350.txt) fields.
+Tinode clients currently use only `fn`, `photo`, `note` fields.
+If other fields are needed in the future, then they will be adopted from the correspondent [vCard](https://www.rfc-editor.org/rfc/rfc6350.txt) fields.